rusttick/split-hover-esc/doc/flash-razor.md

  - press and release the power button and wait 5 seconds.

-For Slave, connect power and short serial tx rx on and off for a while and hope it works?????
-XXX
+Slave skips this step and goes to Second Boot.

 ## 8. Second Boot

 When pin finder boots for the second time, it will try to find the Serial TX and RX pins.

+ - short tx and rx together into a loopback configuration I recommend wiring a JST connector (aka jumper) for this
  - press and release the power button
- - quickly short tx and rx together for about 1 second.
-   I made a JST connector for this
+ - wait a few seconds and remove the loopback jumper
  - at this point, I disconnect power and FTDI in preparation for a repeatable way to connect to pin finder

 ## 9. Connect serial